rf-peixoto/Graverobber/Server/payloads/README.md

-Here the compiled payloads for their respective platforms must be placed.
+Here the compiled (and/or alternative) payloads for their respective platforms must be placed.
 They should be ready for use by the [trail-blazer](https://github.com/rf-peixoto/Graverobber/blob/main/Source/trail-blazer.py).